Buenos Aires | Taxi to a Tango

 It was sensational.

-In a dramatic cloud of fog, a lone man stepped onto the stage and sang about the origins of tango.
+In a dramatic cloud of fog, a lone man steps onto the stage, and sings about the origins of tango.
 (I think that’s what he was singing about…it was in Spanish.)

 Then the dancers appeared, and for the next hour I was mesmerized, as each era of tango in Buenos Aires, in all its glory, whirled across the stage.